Twilight4/nobility/README.md

 Every namespace was a `qq-namespace-install` command that will install all of the tools relevant to that namespace.
 You can install just the tools you need, or use `qq-install-all` to run the installers of all namespaces.

 ## Workflow
 Quiver is meant to provide a composable, on-the-fly workflow.
 It replaces the common painful raw workflow of reading your notes, finding a command, copy, paste, replace the values with target values, copy, paste, run.
 Some rely heavily on completely automated scripts or frameworks that run all the commands for a workflow and output well-formatted data.
-While these scripts are great for many use cases, they can often be brittle, hide the underlying tools and techniques and be cumbersom to modify.
+While these scripts are great for many use cases, they can often be brittle, hide the underlying tools and techniques and be cumbersome to modify.
 Instead, Quiver gives you a happy medium, you can run commands quickly and easy with well-organized output, composing your workflow as you go depending on the targets and context.

 ## Example Workflow
 ### Preparation